Staff Seminar: Exhibition Planning for Evolution of a Community Part II

 - Scope and Contents

-- The records of the Evolution of a Community: 1972 Exhibition presented by the Anacostia Community Museum measure 2.26 cubic feet and date from 1898 to 1988.
+- The records of the Evolution of a Community: 1972 Exhibition presented by the Anacostia Community Museum measure 5.83 linear feet and date from 1898 to 1988.
 Included are exhibit administrative files, lists of images, press releases for the promotion of the exhibit, oral history transcripts and permission forms, and extensive research files into the Anacostia community in southeast Washington D.C.
-Exhibit Records include an outline for exhibit themes and proposed layouts, administrative files that include work plans and meeting notes, lists of exhibit images, promotional press releases, and related correspondence.
-Subjects relate to project management and community engagement.
-Oral History of Anacostia Project Files include transcripts of the audio collected from the Oral History of Anacostia Project.
-This includes a list of interviewees and their interviewers.
-Neighborhood Background Research Files represent two-thirds of the collection.
-Research files include news clippings, publications, unpublished articles, project files, and research material.
+The Research Files series contains news clippings, publications, unpublished articles, project files, and research material for the exhibitions.
 Subjects include local figures and the Barry's Farm neighborhood, unpublished historical narratives, and project records related to archaeological investigations and neighborhood development programs.
+The Interview series consists of the audio cassettes and transcripts of the oral history interviews collected in 1970-1971 for the Evolution of a Community exhibits.
+This series also includes interview notes and thank you letters from the museum to the interviewees.
+Digital audio files are available for some of the oral history interviews.
+Exhibit File series includes an outline for exhibit themes and proposed layouts, drafts of the exhibit scripts, lists of exhibit objects, promotional press releases, and related correspondence.

 - Historical Note